AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory.md

 ### The generate function

 The generate function is similar to `init_view` in the `Widgets` trait: it generates the widgets from data.
 You'll notice that there's an index as well that we can use to send messages that index the data these widgets represent.
-The index type might vary between different factory data sturctures.
+The index type might vary between different factory data structures.
 The `FactoryVec` we use indexes elements with the `usize` type.

 ```rust,no_run,noplayground
 {{#include ../listings/factory.rs:generate }}